Sarah Sanders Says Congress Isn’t ‘Smart Enough’ To Look At Trump’s Taxes

 — Raw Story (@RawStory) April 14, 2019

 On Sunday, Sanders also defended Trump’s plan to send immigrants to sanctuary cities.
-While speaking with George Stephanopoulos on ABC’s This Week, she said that since Democrats support immigrants, they should carry the burden of hosting them, according to Politico.
+While speaking with George Stephanopoulos on ABC’s This Week, she said that because Democrats support immigrants, they should carry the burden of hosting them, according to Politico.

 “And Democrats have stated time and time again they support open borders, they support sanctuary cities,” she said.
 “So let’s spread out some of that burden and let’s put it in some of those other locations.”